Who is this article for?

 An archive contains backup data for a single CrashPlan device.
 Each archive is securely encrypted using an archive encryption key.

-Password supplied when you enable 448-encryption + password encryption key security option.
-If you have enabled this option, you need to supply the archive key password to restore files.
+Password supplied when you the enable archive key password option for archive encryption.
+If you have enabled this option, you must supply the archive key password to restore files.
 See also account password, secured key.

 A regularly scheduled task that checks the health of each active archive.
 Archive maintenance identifies corrupted data and, as needed, requests working versions of the data from endpoints.
 For CrashPlan archives, archive maintenance removes excess file versions, deleted files, and files no longer selected for backup, according to the file retention settings.

-Administrators can trigger archive maintenance manually from the administration console, and users can trigger archive maintenance with the Compact button in the CrashPlan app.
+Administrators can trigger archive maintenance manually from the Code42 console, and users can trigger archive maintenance with the Compact button in the CrashPlan app.

 (1) Files that you have saved to another location as a safeguard against loss.
 Also known as “backup” or “backup archive.”